-- Biologics (severe HS only): These medicines work on the immune system.
-Some biologics require self-injections; others require an infusion at a hospital or clinic.
-Some patients see long-term clearing of their HS.
+- Biologics: These work on the immune system.
+Some, such as adalimumab, you inject yourself.
+Others require an infusion at a hospital or clinic.
+Some patients have seen long-term clearing of their HS with a biologic.
 Due to possible serious side effects, you should discuss the risks and benefits with your dermatologist.

 - Corticosteroid injection into a breakout: Your dermatologist may inject this into a painful cyst to reduce pain and swelling.

 - Corticosteroid pills: This medicine reduces inflammation, which can help clear HS and prevent new breakouts.

 - Diabetes drug: Metformin has been approved to treat adult-onset diabetes.
 It may also help people who have HS and a condition called metabolic syndrome.

 - Hormone therapy: Some women who have HS get relief by taking birth-control pills, a medicine called spironolactone, or another medicine that regulates hormones.
 These medicines can decrease pain and the amount of fluid draining from the breakouts.

 - Methotrexate (severe HS only): This medicine is used to treat cancer and certain other medical conditions, such as severe psoriasis.
 It works on the immune system and may help control HS in some patients.